volkm/learntla-v2/docs/core/concurrency.rst

 Before we continue, I want to recommend a good exercise to improve your modeling skills.
 You know, based on how I'm presenting this example, that this will fail.
 But *how* will it fail?
 Before you run the model checker, try to figure out what error it will give you and why.
 See if you can guess the number of steps it will take, and what order the processes will run.

 This is will help you get better with TLA+, but it does something else, too.
 As you write more specifications, you'll start to see errors *without* running the model checker.
 One reason why concurrency is so unintuitive is we normally don't get rapid feedback on the mistakes we make.
-If you had a race condition to your code, it could be days or weeks before bites you, and then it takes even longer to fully understand it.
+If you had a race condition to your code, it could be days or weeks before it bites you, and then it takes even longer to fully understand it.
 Whereas in a specification, the model checker shows you immediately.
 This trains your intuition for race conditions much more quickly than normal.

 ...